damianbaar/re-define/README.md

 * `imports`

-import namespaces, i.e. `org.components,window`, you can use also `window` as namespace when there is no need to remap anything, like `require('d3')`, `window.d3`.
+import namespaces, i.e. `org.components`, you can use also `window` as namespace when there is no need to remap anything, like `require('d3')`, `window.d3`.
 To get more configuration option, it could be used with `exclude` just to skip those dependencies which should be referenced from namespace instead of global or amd module.

 ###How it works
 ####Imports